mzadel/gof/README.md

     gofci <thefile> [commit message]

 Check in the file.
-You can supply an optional commit message (which may in quotes if you want).
+You can supply an optional commit message (which may be in quotes if you want).
 The first time `gofci` is run, it creates a repository for your file and then commits the file.
 (The default commit message is just "commit".)
 So I usually just use it as